santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Connects-&-Peer-Reviews.md

 This feedback is not anonymous, but is guided to provide straightforward, and actionable perspectives.
 ##Requesting

+To request feedback go to the //connect page and select 'My Feedback' and 'Request Feedback'.

+Search for colleagues or select providers from the suggested list to add at least two feedback providers to your list of feedback requests.

+Select 'Send' to send out feedback requests to your list of colleagues.

 ##Receiving Requests

 When a teammate has requested feedback from you, you will receive and email notifying you of the request and can use the link in the email to fill out the Feedback Form.